 More Than One “USBnnn” Virtual Printer Port

-If you follow these instructions once and they work, and you only have one such adapter installed, you’ll end up with a “USB001” virtual printer port, and that’s the one you need to use.
+If you follow these instructions once and they work, and you only have one such adapter (or other USB printer device) installed, you’ll end up with a “USB001” virtual printer port, and that’s the one you need to use.

 However, if you do a lot of fussing or you have multiple adapters, you’ll end up with more than one “USBnnn” virtual printer port.
 Unfortunately there is no good way to figure out which port goes with which adapter.